-SE Verifiable Certificates used in RSA-based device authentication are non self-descriptive (i.e. the tags and lengths of the signature elements are not included in the format), while SE Verifiable Certificates used in Elliptic Curve Device Authentication are self-descriptive.
-Both shall follow the respective RSA-based and ECC-based format specified in EN 419 212 [63].
-Such SE Verifiable Certificates include a Certificate Holder Authorization (CHA) that may be used as a security condition to access relevant sensitive data.
+In EN 419 212 [64], ASE Verifiable Certificates used in RSA-based device authentication are non self-descriptive (i.e. the tags and lengths of the signature elements are not included in the format), while ASE Verifiable Certificates used in Elliptic Curve Device Authentication are self-descriptive.
+Such ASE Verifiable Certificates include a Certificate Holder Authorization (CHA) that may be used as a security condition to access relevant sensitive data.